MasQU: Finite Differences on Masked Irregular Stokes Q,U Grids: Masking noise performance

 Our analysis so far has been limited to an ideal unmasked sphere; however the real sky is obscured by the galactic plane amongst other foreground sources and will have various contributions of noise to it.
-We use this section to note the performance of the software on a maskless sky against the standard methods (extending the results of section II.C), i.e., pure pixellization and finite-difference error, and then show the efficacy of the software in the presence of masking and noise.
-Of course, whilst testing against standard methods shows that the proposed method works as required, the real test of the software will be against alternative proposals [19, 24, 25, 26, 27, 28, 29, 30] for clean subtraction of the $B$-mode leakage. \\Figure 8 compares MasQU calculations on the full sky to similar HEALPix calculations; on the full sky the harmonic space separation is superior to calculations using the first few stencil sizes; it being the case that with large sky masking the MasQU method is superior (see next subsection), there should exist an intermediate masked area, for a given MasQU calculation order and map resolution, wherein the difference between the HEALPix leakage and MasQU error is minimized.
+We use this subsection to note the performance of the software on a maskless sky against the raw standard pseudo-$C_l$ method implicit in \textit{anafast}, i.e., pure pixellization and finite-difference error, and then show the efficacy of the software in the presence of masking and noise.
+Of course, whilst testing against standard methods shows that the proposed method works as required, the real test of the software will be against alternative proposals [19, 24, 25, 26, 27, 28, 29, 30] for clean subtraction of the $B$-mode leakage.

+Figure 10 compares MasQU calculations on the full unmasked sky to similar HEALPix calculations; on the full sky the harmonic space separation is superior to calculations using the first few stencil sizes; it being the case that with large sky masking the MasQU method is superior (see next subsection), there should exist an intermediate masked area, for a given MasQU calculation order and map resolution, wherein the difference between the HEALPix leakage and MasQU error is minimized.
 We leave this interesting calculation to a future publication, since for realistic experiments the masking volume will likely exceed such an equilibrium value.

-Pole removal (Fig. 9) has the effect of lowering power across scales, with the decrement most noticeable at low $l$.
+Pole removal (Fig. 11) has the effect of lowering power across scales, with the decrement most noticeable at low $l$.
+This was implemented by removing the ($n+1$) rings immediately outside each pole.
 For completeness, we also show the difference between operating in the full-sky and flat-sky formalisms; it should not be surprising that the errors in the flat-sky approximation are at their largest at low $l$.